Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Order of Dehn twists in divisors}

 Let $Gr(k,n)$ be the Grassmannian of $k$-planes in $\C^n$.
 Let $\cO(d)$ be the line bundle on $Gr(k,n)$ which is the pullback of $\cO_{\P^N}(d)$ under the Pl\" ucker embedding $Gr(k,n)\subset \P^N$.
 Consider a smooth divisor $X\subset Gr(k,n)$ in the linear system $|\cO(d)|=\P H^0(Gr(k,n),\cO(d))$.
-The results below are interesting even for $\P^{n-1}=Gr(1,n)$, so for simplicity one can take $X\subset \P^{n-1}$ to be a smooth projective hypersurface of degree $d$ throughout this subsection.
+The results below are interesting even for $Gr(1,n)=\P^{n-1}$, so for simplicity one can take $X\subset \P^{n-1}$ to be a smooth projective hypersurface of degree $d$ throughout this subsection.

-For $d\ge 2$, $X$ contains a class of Lagrangian spheres which we call $|\cO(d)|$-vanishing Lagrangian spheres, see Definition~\ref{def:lin_vanish}.
-Briefly, these spheres are vanishing cycles for algebraic degenerations of $X$ inside the linear system $|\cO(d)|$.
-To every parametrised Lagrangian sphere $L\subset X$ one associates a symplectomorphism $\tau_L:X\to X$ called the Dehn twist around $L$, see Definition~\ref{def:dehn_twist}.
+For $d\ge 2$, $X$ contains a class of Lagrangian spheres which we call $|\cO(d)|$-vanishing Lagrangian spheres, which, briefly, are vanishing cycles for algebraic degenerations of $X$ inside the linear system $|\cO(d)|$.
+To every parametrised Lagrangian sphere $L\subset X$ one associates a symplectomorphism $\tau_L\co X\to X$ called the Dehn twist around $L$.
+(The definitions are given in Section~\ref{sec:van_spheres_intro}.)
 We prove the following.

 \begin{theorem} Let $X\subset Gr(k,n)$ be a smooth divisor in the linear system $|\cO(d)|$, and $L\subset X$ be an $|\cO(d)|$-vanishing Lagrangian sphere.
 Suppose

 Then the Hamiltonian isotopy class of $\tau_L$ is an element of infinite order in the group $Symp(X)/Ham(X)$. \end{theorem}